Contact Walt Woodward

-Prof. Woodward is a scholar of Early American and Atlantic World history, with an emphasis on Connecticut and New England.
-His research interests cover a variety of subjects, including witchcraft, alchemy and the history of science, the use of music in Early America, and environmental history.
+Dr. Woodward is a scholar of Early American and Atlantic World history, with an emphasis on Connecticut and New England.
+His research interests cover a variety of subjects, including witchcraft, alchemy and the history of science, the use of music in Early America, environmental history.

 Prof. Woodward received his Ph.
-D. with Distinction from the University of Connecticut in 2001, and has served as State Historian since 2004.
-He obtained his Master’s Degree in History from Cleveland State University, and his B.A. in English from the University of Florida.
+D. with Distinction from the University of Connecticut in 2001 He obtained his Master’s Degree in History from Cleveland State University, and his B.A. in English from the University of Florida.
 Prior to joining UConn, he was a faculty member of the Department of History at Dickinson College in Carlisle, PA.

 Before becoming a historian, Woodward had successful careers in both the music and advertising industries.
-He was the composer of two hit country songs (“Marty Gray” and “It Could’a Been Me”) in the 1970s, as well as music for film and television, for which he won two Emmy Awards and two special achievement awards from SESAC.
+He was the composer of two minor hit country songs (“Marty Gray” (Top 10) and “It Could’a Been Me” (Top 20)) in the 1970s, as well as music for film and television, for which he won two Emmy Awards and two special achievement awards from SESAC.
 His advertising creativity won him 8 Clio Awards, and in 1980 he was Cleveland’s Advertising Person of the Year.

 As State Historian emeritus, Woodward continues to research write and share his love for the history of Connecticut and New England through the Today in Connecticut History program on Connecticut Public Radio and at TODAYINCTHISTORY.com, the Grating the Nutmeg podcast he produces in collaboration with Connecticut Explored, the magazine of Connecticut history, musical performances with his group The Band of Steady Habits, articles, and public lectures.